 Absolutely!
 We have some of the best volunteers in town!
 We will have varied levels of experts from hopeful gardeners up to Master Gardeners, all on hand to help answer your seed and gardening questions.

-Parking is best in the north and east parking lots, although they will fill quickly.
-If you are there on Saturday, the North parking lots will also contain the Uptown Farmers Market and its participants.
+Parking is best in the South parking lots, and there should be plenty of room in the West parking lot too.
+If you are there on Saturday, the North and East parking lots will also contain the Uptown Farmers Market and its participants.

 Yes, we love to see kids at the Seed Up and encourage the seed shopping experience for future gardeners, however we do ask that you be vigilant while watching your younger children.
 Our seeds need to stay separated, and little hands can accidentally mix up seeds quite easily.
 We do not have child care or space for children to run in the seed room.
 Fortunately, in the Farmers Market itself there are spaces for kids to express their energy. – More info about kids at the Seed Up HERE.